bugrabatuhanbasar/mdfile-viewer/README.md

 Issues and pull requests are welcome.
 Some ideas that would make good first contributions:

-- Custom app icon (`.icns`) shipped in `Resources/`
 - Print / Export to PDF
 - Configurable font size / max content width
-- Diagrams (Mermaid, KaTeX) rendered inline
+- Diagrams (Mermaid) and math (KaTeX) rendered inline
+- Front-matter (YAML/TOML) rendered as a metadata card
+- Search / find-in-document
-- Universal binary + notarization workflow
+- Universal binary + notarization workflow, signed release DMG

 ## License

 [PolyForm Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0) — see [LICENSE](LICENSE).

-You are free to use, modify, and share this software for any **non-commercial** purpose: personal use, hobby projects, education, research, and use inside non-profit, charitable, or government organizations. **Selling this software, or any product/service whose value depends on it, is not permitted.** For a commercial license, contact the author.
+You are free to use, modify, and share this software for any **non-commercial** purpose: personal use, hobby projects, education, research, and use inside non-profit, charitable, or government organizations. **Selling this software, or any product/service whose value depends on it, is not permitted.** For a commercial license, contact the author (see below).

+## Author & Contact

+Maintained by Batuhan Başar — [batuhanbsr.60@gmail.com](mailto:batuhanbsr.60@gmail.com).

+- **Bugs & feature requests:** open an issue on GitHub.
+- **Commercial licensing:** email the address above.
+- **General questions / contributions:** either an issue or an email works.